January 20, 2022

 The Cardinal have made some tweaks to style and substance

-Heading into the 2021-2022 season, Stanford coach Tara VanDerveer was in a position that was enviable, but challenging.
-On the one hand, her team was coming off her third NCAA championship and twelve of thirteen players were returning, ready to run it back.
+Heading into the 2021-22 season, Stanford coach Tara VanDerveer was in a position that was enviable but challenging.
+On the one hand, her team was coming off her third NCAA championship and 12 of 13 players were returning, ready to run it back.

 The 2021 Final Four’s Most Outstanding Player possesses a unique blend of skills that ESPN commentator Beth Mowins describes as a “one-woman fast break.”
-As one of only four players in the country with over 8 rebounds and 3 assists per game (as of January 17), Jones can rebound, dribble, and pass or shoot all before the defense has a chance to get set.
-Opponents of the Cardinal cannot let up for a second or else risk having Haley blaze past them, even off of a missed free throw:
+As one of only four players in the country with over eight rebounds and three assists per game (as of Jan.
+17), Jones can rebound, dribble, and pass or shoot, all before the defense has a chance to get set.
+Opponents cannot let up for a second or else risk having Haley blaze past them, even off of a missed free throw:

 As soon as Haley grabs a rebound, her head is up, using her great vision to find opportunities for herself and her teammates: